indeedeng/iwf/README.md

 ## How to build & run
 * Run `make bins` to build the binary `iwf-server`
-* Then run  `./iwf-server start` to run the service
+* Then run  `./iwf-server start` to run the service .
+This defaults to test API + Temporal interpreter implementation, require to have local Temporal setup.
+See Run with local Temporal.
+* Hit http://localhost:8801/ to trigger a test workflow

 ## Development